-A queerplatonic relationship is one of the strongest emotional bonds one can form with another person.
-Before we get into the gist of the article and let you in on some of the signs to look out for if you think you’re in this kind of relationship, let’s first define it.
+Queer platonic relationships are one of the strongest emotional bonds one can form with another person.
+Before we get into the gist of the article and let you in on some of the signs to look out for if you think you’re in this kind of relationship, let’s first define QPR LGBT relationships.

-Simply put, it’s an intense and intimate relationship that doesn’t have the typical traits of either a romantic relationship or a friendship.
-While queerplatonic (or quasi platonic) relationships are asexual, they go beyond the simple meaning of being, ‘just friends’.
+Simply put, queer platonic relationships, also known as QPR relationships, are an intense and intimate relationship that doesn’t have the typical traits of either a romantic relationship or a friendship.
+While queerplatonic (also quasi-platonic) relationships are asexual, they go beyond the simple meaning of being, ‘just friends’.

-In addition, if ever there was the possibility or presence of sensual or sexual tension in a quasi platonic relationship, none of the partners would act on the feeling because it wouldn’t feel right.
+In addition, if there were the possibility or presence of sensual or sexual tension in a quasi-platonic relationship, none of the partners would act on the feeling because it wouldn’t feel right.
 These relationships aren’t bound by any boundaries and are pure and spontaneous.

 You’re ALWAYS excited about spending time with your partner